 - there is a shortfall between the amount of Housing Benefit or Housing Costs in Universal Credit you get and the amount of rent you have to pay

-These are only examples and don't cover all the circumstances in which a DHP can be awarded.
+These are examples and don't cover all the circumstances in which a DHP can be awarded.

-We can't make a payment for the following purposes:
+We can't make a payment for the following: